jvilya/sonar-android-plugin/README.md

 ### Settings

 To specify Android Lint report file you can use `sonar.androidLint.reportPaths` property.
+It's comma-delimited list of paths to AndroidLint reports.

 For example, in the project configuration